 Don’t miss a thing – Sign up for the Lil’ Luna Newsletter today!

-My mom is known for many things.
-Her kindness, her Mexican food, her huge beautiful smile, her amazing daughters (ha!), but I’d have to say that on top of that list would have to be her Cinnamon Rolls.
-Everyone asks for her cinnamon rolls.
+My mom is known for many things – her kindness, her Mexican food, her huge beautiful smile, her amazing daughters (ha!), but I’d have to say that on top of that list would have to be her Cinnamon Rolls.
+Everyone asks for her cinnamon rolls (for birthdays, special occasions, just because).
 We’ve tried talking her into making it a business during the holidays.
-People are willing to pay lots of money for a good (better than good!) homemade tray of cinnamon rolls.
-She bakes for fun she says.
-Selling her recipes would just take the fun out of it.
+People are willing to pay lots of money for a delicious homemade tray of cinnamon rolls.
+She bakes for fun she says so selling her baked goods would just take the fun out of it.
 This is one of the many reasons we love our Mom so much.
 She is truly a selfless women!

 - 1 tsp vanilla

 - Prepare potatoes.
 For lack of time and to make things simpler, we used instant potatoes.

 - Dissolve yeast and sugar in warm water.
 Set aside.
 Yeast should bubble.

 - In a large mixing bowl, add butter, sugar, salt, milk, and mashed potatoes.
 Gently stir until combined.
 Stir in beaten eggs.
 Add yeast mixture and stir well.

 - Slowly sift 5-6 cups of flour into potato mixture and stir.
 Dough should begin to pull away from the sides of the bowl.
 Cover and let dough rise until doubled in size.
 Should be about an hour.

 - On a floured surface, roll dough out about ¼"-1/2" thick.
 Cover surface with softened butter.
 Generously sprinkle with cinnamon and sugars.